NSA chief warns Chinese cyber attacks could shut U.S. infrastructure

 Rogers testified two days after a bill to overhaul the NSA's bulk collection of telephone records failed in the Senate.
 Privacy advocates will probably now have to start over to pass a law to reform U.S. surveillance rules.

-He said at the hearing that telephone companies are still providing those records to the NSA, but under stricter rules than when the program was exposed in 2013 by former contractor Edward Snowden.
+He said at the hearing that telephone companies are still providing those records to the NSA, but under stricter rules than when the programme was exposed in 2013 by former contractor Edward Snowden.

 Rogers said the agency, anticipating passage of a new law, would wait before moving forward with technological changes.
 He said the agency, and telephone companies, would rather wait and see what might be included in any new law.